 Then something changed in 2016, when Martin was diagnosed with Hodgkin’s Lymphoma.
 After six months of chemotherapy, she stopped having her period.
 Reluctant to use a birth control pill regimen as a way to reinstate her menstrual cycle—she felt that she already had so many other chemicals in her body—Martin began a journey to find an alternative.

 “A nutritionist introduced me to seed syncing,” said Martin.
 “I knew it wasn’t going to be an overnight fix, yet within three months, my period came back and I did not experience any of the PCOS-related symptoms I had experienced previously.”
+Martin also added, “The nutrition counseling near me may vary compared to what other people experience, but as if this is helping me, it could help others too.”
 Such seed syncing required eating certain combinations of seeds during different phases in her menstrual cycle.